-1 Only required if clinically indicated.
+\ Only required if clinically indicated.

-2 Only required if clinical indicated to support decision about TF.
+\2 Only required if undertaken at baseline to support the clinical decision about TF .

-3 Written informed consent will be obtained at the start of the TRI; this consent will be confirmed among responders at the start of the RCT.

-4 A blood sample for serum will also be taken in the event of treatment failure being detected at a post-randomisation visit.
+\ Written informed consent will be obtained at the start of the TRI; this consent will be confirmed among responders at the start of the RCT. \ Only taken at these time points in the event of treatment failure being detected.

-^{5} If patient has no history of varicella, advise to avoid people with chickenpox or shingles for duration of time on study medication.
+\5 If patient has no history of varicella, advise to avoid people with chickenpox or shingles for duration of time on study medication.